Leah1977/LSH_Electricians_MS1/README.md

 I have used Balsamique to draw up wireframes for Mobile, iPad and desktop.

-I have included wireframes for mobile, ipad and desktop.
+I have included wireframes for mobile, iPad and desktop.
 I plan to build my website from a mobile-first approach.
 Using mobiles is becoming one of the more favoured ways to search for local services.

 Click here for a link to the Wireframes [Balsamique LSH_Electricians_MS1](assets/wireframes).